collindching/waste-sorter/README.md

 ## How to view this project

-The notebook is too big to render on Github, so here are the steps to view it:
+The notebook is too big to render on Github, which is why we have to use a different site to render it.

+### Option (a)

+Click on this [link](https://nbviewer.jupyter.org/github/collindching/Waste-Sorter/blob/master/Waste%20sorter.ipynb)... if it doesn't work, go to (b)

+### Option (b)

 1. Copy the link to the notebook on Github (https://github.com/collindching/Waste-Sorter/blob/master/Waste%20sorter.ipynb)